BSidesMUC/bsmuc18/_talks/04-01_Formal Methods to the Rescue? Experiences Coding in a Theorem Prover.md

 speakers:
   - name: "Dr. Cornelius Diekmann"
     photo: /img/speakers/diekmann.jpg
-    bio: "Cornelius did a PhD using formal methods to enhance security.
-He taught network security at TUM."
+    bio: "I did a PhD using formal methods to make network access control more user-friendly.
+I also taught network security at TUM.
+My favorite flag in the Linux kernel is [MS_VERBOSE](https://elixir.bootlin.com/linux/v4.13.8/source/include/uapi/linux/fs.h#L120). ``Does the set of all sets contains itself?'' is a type error."
 recording_uri:
 slides_uri:
 ---